LeeIsaac1201/freeCodeCamp/Responsive Web Design Certication/README.md

 ## Getting Started

 Each project is located in its respective directory within this repository.
-For reference, setup, and usage details, follow the instructions in each directory's README.md file.

 ## Technologies Used